Complete Backpacking Checklist {Packing List & Backpacking Essentials}

 Eating Utensil

 We like to use a utensil that has a true spoon shape (not a spork) because it allows us to scrape down the last bits of food from our pot, making it much easier to wash it out.
-These Humangear GoBites utensils have served us well over the years, and they also have a fork end.
-This MSR folding spoon is also a good option and is a bit longer for reaching into freeze-dried meal bags.
+These Humangear GoBites utensils have served us well over the years.

 Mug [optional]

-This GSI mug is lightweight at 3.5 oz – making it even lighter than our old titanium insulated mugs and they are a fraction of the price!
-Sure, this mug won’t keep your coffee hot for hours, but we find it’s perfect for backpacking mornings.
-Bonus, the cup has measures on the side, so you can use it for measuring out water for your breakfasts and dinners.
+We carry this GSI mug.
+Sure, it won’t keep your coffee hot for hours, but we find it perfect for backpacking mornings.
+Bonus: The cup has measures on the side, so you can use it to measure water for your breakfasts and dinners.

 Knife